Nicholls, Australian Capital Territory: History

+Gold Creek Square including the ACT Heritage listed St Francis Church was acquired by a local investment entity in 2004 (Global Venture Corporation Pty Ltd) with a plan for development of the site to contain a 6-star hotel resort and commercial and retail facilities.
+The site was sold in 2023.

 In 1979 Cockington Green, a miniature English village, opened for business in Ginninderra Village.
 The private sector enterprise was the first of a number of tourism ventures to establish there over the coming years and in the early 1990s, the ACT government approved an application to rename the precinct Gold Creek Village.
 Sue Geh Circuit in Nicholls is named after Sue Geh, the former Australian basketballer.

 Demographics

 According to the 2016 census, The top religious affiliations for the suburb of Nicholls are Catholic 27.4%, No religion, so described 27.2%, Anglican 13.8%, Not stated 8.6% and Buddhism 3.1%.

 The most common birthplaces in Nicholls are Australia 67.8%, England 4.0%, China 3.0%, India 1.7%, New Zealand 1.3% and Vietnam 1.3%.

 Churches and Schools

 Churches: Life Unlimited Church is located at 1021 Gungahlin Drive inside St. John Paul II College.

 Schools: Three schools are located on the street of Kelleway Avenue.

 Gold Creek Primary School is located at 30 Kelleway Avenue.

 Gold Creek High School is located at 130 Kelleway Avenue.

 Holy Spirit Catholic Primary School is located at 26 Kelleway Avenue.

 The shared campus between Holy Spirit & Gold Creek primary is at 30 Kelleway Avenue.

 St. John Paul II College is located at 1021 Gungahlin Drive, Nicholls.